dylanleclair/zzza/README.md

 * There can only be one moving block at a time.
 If no block is in the air, the block X,Y are set to 0xFF

 * Blocks can be stomped at any time, but can only be pushed on specific frames.
-This helps ensure that the moving block can be drawn cleanly without causing artifacting in surrounding spaces.t
+This helps ensure that the moving block can be drawn cleanly without causing artifacting in surrounding spaces.t the byte of level data where it landed, and it is XOR

 ### Music